IQE plc: Director/PDMR Shareholding

 Director/PDMR Shareholding

-IQE plc (AIM: IQE, "IQE" or the "Group"), the leading supplier of compound semiconductor wafer products and advanced material solutions to the global semiconductor industry, was notified on 25 November 2021 that on that date, Mrs Carol Chesney, Senior Independent Director of the Company, and her husband Mr Simon Chesney, each purchased 20,000 ordinary shares of 1 pence each in the Company (“Ordinary Shares”).
+IQE plc (AIM: IQE, "IQE" or the "Group"), the leading supplier of compound semiconductor wafer products and advanced material solutions to the global semiconductor industry, was notified on 25 November 2021 that on that date, Mr Phil Smith, Interim Executive Chairman, purchased 40,000 ordinary shares of 1 pence each in the Company (“Ordinary Shares”).

 This announcement is made in accordance with Article 19 of the EU Market Abuse Regulation 596/2014 (as incorporated into UK domestic law by the European Union (Withdrawal) Act 2018).